typelevel/Laika/docs/src/05-extending-laika/07-new-markup-output-formats.md

 }
 ```

-These are the four abstract method each parser has to implement.
+These are the four abstract methods each parser has to implement.

 * The `fileSuffixes` method should simply return the set of supported file suffixes (without the '.').
   For Markdown this would be `Set("md", "markdown")` for example.